globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 Properties are a simple yet powerful concept that allow you to dynamically bind UI components to your business logic and vice versa.

-Let's consider the following business logic, we will call it "view model" in accordance with the `MVVM` design and naming conventions:
+Let's consider the following business logic, which we will call "view model" from now on in accordance with the `MVVM` design and naming conventions:

 ```java
 import sprouts.Var;